Christian views on masturbation: The Church of Jesus Christ of Latter-day Saints

-Seventh Day Adventists

-Ellen G. White, one of the founders of the Seventh-day Adventist Church, in the mid-19th century said she had spiritual visions from God that gave her guidance on the Christian life.
-She warned against overly-stimulating foods, sex, and masturbation, which she referred to as "solitary vice."
-She warned her followers of her visions of disfigured humans and the consequences of masturbation not only destroying one's life, but preventing access to Heaven when Jesus comes in the first resurrection.
-She said that masturbation was the cause of many sicknesses in adults from cancer to lung disease.
-White even stated that masturbation claimed many sinners' lives prematurely.
-She believed that one's diet had a direct correlation with one's urge to masturbate.
-She said that a healthy diet consisting of fruits, vegetables, wheat breads, and water would lead to a diminished urge to masturbate and thus would lead to a healthier and more fulfilling life.
-To ultimately produce a guide for future generations she said solitary vice was the cause of hereditary insanity, cancer, and other deadly diseases; clearly appealing to parents to protect their children by not engaging in solitary vice.

 Armstrongism

 The United Church of God, an Armstrongnite church, believes that "sexual love is the supreme expression of love between a husband and wife and that only this use of the sexual organs glorifies or reflects God's design and purpose."
-The church also says that, according to 1 Corinthians 6:16,18, any sexual activity outside of marriage is sinful and that according to Matthew 5:27-30, sexually arousing thoughts alone are enough for a person to be guilty of such sin.
-The church encourages its members to "guard and control their thoughts, as well as their actions."
+The church also says that, according to 1 Corinthians 6:16, 18, any sexual activity outside of marriage is sinful and that according to Matthew 5:27–30, sexually arousing thoughts alone are enough for a person to be guilty of such sin.
+The church encourages its members to "guard and control their thoughts, as well as their actions".